perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Requirement**: the requirment to check
 * **Comparison**: the allowed deviation between test run
 * **Update existing test runs**: if checked, the checks will be evaluated for all existing test runs with matching `System under test`, `Test environment` and `Workload` properties.

+### Edit key metrics

+A key metric can be edited by clicking the `pencil` icon in the row.

+If `key metrics` have been configured via [profiles](https://perfana.github.io/perfana-docs/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
+These `key metrics` will display the originating `profile` in the last column of the table.
+The only property that can be edited for these keys metrics is the `Only apply to metrics matching regex pattern` property

 ### Regular expression helper
 {: .no_toc }